Drama grips final moments of Rick Gates' testimony in Manafort trial, as lawyer poses surprise question

 "I am here to tell the truth and to take responsibility for my actions.
 Mr. Manafort had the same path,” Gates said.
 “I am here.
 I have accepted responsibility and I am trying to change.”

-Fox News' Jake Gibson and Serafin Gomez contributed to this report.
+Fox News' Jake Gibson, Serafin Gomez and Gregg Re contributed to this report.